Conduct Technology Audits

 6) Describe the technology’s effects on pedagogy.

 7) Highlight the technology’s impacts on the environment.Students could then write a transparent press release or annotate an educational technology company’s press release or website.
-Click the link for more explanation and examples from Charles.
+You can read more explanation and examples from Charles in this blog post.

 -

-Introduces the technoethical audit in discussion of the recently introduced Teacher Educator Technology Competencies (TETCs).
+Introduces technoethical audit in discussion of the recently introduced Teacher Educator Technology Competencies (TETCs).

 -